gBatiista/swift-send-backend/README.md

 ## Description

-This application is a dockerized REST API built using Node.js with the Nest.js framework and TypeScript that connects to a MySQL database through Prisma ORM, being able to CRUD new deliveries and manage users.
+This application is a dockerized REST API built using Node.js with the Nest.js framework and TypeScript that connects to a MySQL database through Prisma ORM using JWT authentication system, being able to CRUD new deliveries and manage users.

 ## Installation